Frequently Asked Questions for Secured Loans

 How fast is the decision making process for secured loan applicants?

-If you are looking for a quick decision on a secured loan product then you will be glad to know that we can usually provide an answer, in principal, within 15 to 20 minutes after receiving the initial application.
+If you are looking for a quick decision on a secured loan product then you will be glad to know that we can usually provide an answer, in principle, within 15 to 20 minutes after receiving the initial application.
 On top of this, we will also be able to give you additional information such as the available repayment options, rate of interest you can expect to pay and details of any other costs involved.